-Store managers may work for a variety of retailers, including food, apparel and electronics.
-They work in an office environment while performing administrative duties and on the sales floor while addressing staffing, customer and merchandising needs.
-According to the U.S. Bureau of Labor Statistics (BLS), the average annual salary of first-line supervisors of retail sales workers, including store managers, was $41,450 in May 2013.
+Store managers may work for a variety of retailers, including food, apparel, and electronics.
+They work in office environments while performing administrative duties and on the sales floor while addressing staffing, consumer, and merchandising needs.

 Duties of Store Managers